-Strategy - FPPR s.10
+Result or Strategy - FPPR s.10

-- 1. For the purposes of FPPR s.10, as a Strategy, each Holder will, at least once each calendar year: - a.
-For each First Nation with asserted traditional territory within the FDU:

-- i.
-Identify the approximate location of planned cutblocks and roads, if any, to which this FSP applies that are within that asserted traditional territory and not previously identified by each Holder to that First Nation; - ii.
-Request from that First Nation information, regarding any Potentially Affected CHR and the historical extent of traditional use, not previously provided by the First Nation to each Holder; and - iii.
-If information has been identified under s.1.b of this Strategy, request a meeting or communicate with that First Nation to review the access. conservation or, if necessary, protection of the Potentially Affected CHR;
+- 1. For the purposes of FPPR s.10, each Holder will, as a Result or Strategy, each Holder will, at least once each calendar year, for each First Nation with asserted traditional territory within the FDU: - a.
+Identify the approximate location of planned cutblocks and roads, if any, to which this FSP applies that are within that asserted traditional territory and not previously identified by each Holder to that First Nation; - b.
+Request from that First Nation information, regarding any potentially affected CHR and the historical extent of traditional use, not previously provided by the First Nation to each Holder; and - If information has been identified under s.1.b of this Result or Strategy, request a meeting or communicate with that First Nation to review the access, conservation or, if necessary, protection of the potentially affected CHR;